Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 Kimbles, Kimballs and Bozarths

 • David Everett Kimble, first settler to homestead in 1869 near future Mount Vernon.
 With links to five other stories about him and his family and the settlers of 1869-71, plus we unravel the mystery of the Kimble/Kimball name confusion.
-Issue 8, updated issue 23
+This story will soon be changed to this address.
+If neither file connects, please email us.

 • Obituary of Ed Kimble, longest-living Mount Vernon pioneer who later lived in Sedro-Woolley.

-• The memoirs and obituary of Clara Ford Kimble Thornton Drown, from 1943
+• The memoirs and obituary of Clara Ford Kimble Thornton Drown, from 1943.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 Bayview/Padilla